David Rowlands (surgeon): Career

 He was the surgeon at Halifax when the wounded arrived from the capture of by on 1 June 1813.
 Captain Broke received a deep cut to his scalp from a sabre.
 On 6 June Shannon arrived in Halifax and the following day the surgeon of Shannon, Alexander Jack, recorded that Broke was cared for at the house of the Commissioner the Hon.
-Philip Wodehouse and the care fell upon Dr. Rowland, the Surgeon, Royal Naval Hospital.
-(He reports that Rowland was assisted by Duncan Clarke.)
+Philip Wodehouse and the care fell upon Dr. Rowlands, the Surgeon, Royal Naval Hospital.
+(He reports that Rowlands was assisted by Duncan Clarke.)
 Rowlands reported:

 "I found Broke in a very weak state, with an extensive sabre wound on the side of the head, the brain exposed to view of three inches or more; he was unable to converse save in monosyllables."